 - At least a 25% cash match and 25% in-kind in your proposed budget (the more the match, the better).
 If your business is over $5,000,000 in revenue, show 100% cash match; dollar for dollar and include legal documentation.

-- Be a member of The Water Council; membership can be completed prior to or during the application
+- Be a member of The Water Council; membership can be completed after securing an award.

 Please follow the guidelines and submission criteria.
 If you have questions, please contact Elizabeth Thelen, Director of Entrepreneurship & Talent, at email@example.com.